-- A white Advisory message is generated when either fuel tank goes below 8.2 gallons. - A amber Caution message is generated when both fuel tanks go below 8.2 gallons. - A red Warning message is generated when the fuel totalizer amount goes below 7 gallons.
-Note that the Warning message is generated based on the fuel totalizer which is dependent on correct input by the pilot.
+- A white Advisory message is generated when either fuel tank goes below 14 gallons. - An amber Caution message is generated when both fuel tanks go below 14 gallons. - A red Warning message is generated when the fuel totalizer amount goes below 9 gallons, or if the sensed fuel quantity (left plus right) is below 9 gallons.